-Energy efficiency in companies
+Advisory services for energy efficiency in companies

-Title: Energy efficiency in companies
+Title: Advisory services for energy efficiency in companies

 Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)